top of page

-Contemplating whether to book a flight or you have booked and you now have this wave of regret wash over you?
+Contemplating whether to book a flight, or have you booked and now feel a wave of regret wash over you?
 Travelling, especially with young children like infants and toddlers, can be challenging.
 The thought of being 35,000 feet up in the air, confined in an aircraft, might scream at you, "Don't do it!"
-But here's the important part: you don't have to feel overwhelmed or stressed about flying with your child/ren.
-If you're well-prepared and follow the tips I've outlined below, I assure you it won't be as dreadful as you initially feared.
+But here's the important part, you don't have to feel overwhelmed or stressed about flying with your children.
+If you're well-prepared and follow the tips I've outlined below, I assure you it won't be as dreadful as you feared.

 Would you rather have them awake most of the flight or asleep?
 Most of the time, I think parents would prefer asleep.
 Even though we're aiming for this, be mindful that sleep may not be smooth sailing as it usually would be.
 Expect them to take longer to fall asleep, they may need assistance from you, they may have more awakenings, and probably more cuddles.
 In saying this, there is a way of encouraging your little one to sleep on the flight.